livewire-group/livewire-website/site/content/news/icymi-livewire-launch-press-coverage.md

   Gametech, Entertainment and Marketing.

-  We appreciate the great support from trade press and wanted to share the articles below in case you missed them.
+  We appreciate the great support from trade press and wanted to share the articles below from Mumbrella, Marketech APAC and Influencing below in case you missed them.

   ![](https://res.cloudinary.com/livewire-group/image/upload/v1616462028/Livewire_Headshot_pmkmxn.jpg)